 KEY #3: Know Your Love Language

-Once you know what your primary love language is, you can continue learning about it by either purchasing the best-selling book The Five Love Languages (highly recommended) or browsing their site.
+Once you know what your primary love language is, you can continue learning about it by either purchasing the best-selling book (highly recommended) The 5 Love Languages: The Secret to Love that Lasts or browsing their site.

 KEY #4: Know Your Strengths (not free)